Contact our Mongolia support office to talk about our work.

 Marie Stopes Mongolia is a small programme delivering big impact.
-From one centre in the capital Ulaanbaatar, we deliver sexual health services to almost 2000 mainly female clients a month.
+From one centre in the capital Ulaanbaatar, we deliver sexual health services.
 The centre is fortunate enough to be situated near a university, helping us to reach a high number of young girls - over a third of centre clients are aged between 19 and 24.

 We also do a small amount of mobile outreach in private companies, reaching migrant and transient workers with contraception and family planning counselling.

 There are a lot of positive changes happening in Mongolia, as the private health sector grows and the public sector becomes better able to provide a reasonable level of health services to the poor.
 In light of this Marie Stopes Mongolia has been increasingly focusing attention on supporting universal healthcare provision in the country, and ensuring quality sexual health services are available nationally.

 The team are working with the Mongolian government and partner clinics to train doctors and nurses in administering medical abortion and fitting IUDs and implants.
 By looking beyond the simple delivery of services, Marie Stopes Mongolia has been able to expand access to long-term contraception and medical abortion for thousands more women.
 We have also been able to improve the quality of care they get, ensuring that it is more centred on their needs.

 At the heart of our Mongolia programme is our hugely successful contraceptive social marketing program.
 Hundreds of thousands of people in Mongolia depend on us for affordable and high quality contraception, as we provide around 70% of the country’s contraceptives.